jasj/ApprizDemo/doc/setRulesByProduct.md

 setRulesByProduct
 =====================
 Set values of a rules of a product.
 Use first getRulesProduct to get valid fields, otherwise the invockation could result in error.
+For disable a rule send it with no any fields.

 ##Request Data
 property  | type | required | comments